schollz/bol/README.md

 # Syncing

+The remote *always* as the latest.
+The local maybe ahead or behind.
+This means the local must always combine the archives by unzipping them into the same directory and then rezipping them.
+If the local is ahead or behind, it will simply combine its file in.

+## Methods
-There are two possible methods.
+There are two possible methods for syncing.

 Each method proceeds by first downloading an archive of all the entries and unzipping it into a working directory.
+Then it unzips the current archvie intot he working directory, and then re-archives all those files as the current archive. *This way the local copies can never be overwritten*

 If the download was successful, then, after writing, it is uploaded back to the remote. *It only uploads if download was successful*, because otherwise the archive can contain things out of sync.

 ## Method 1 - Server (~500 ms upload/download)